Queen Victoria, Harriet Tubman, Marie Curie are all household names. But what about the many other badass women lost to the annals of history?

 “Gentlemen, I am 25 years old and I have killed 309 fascist occupants by now.
 Don’t you think, gentlemen, that you have been hiding behind my back for too long?”

 1. Ching Shih – Female Pirate, Ultimate Badass

-Ching Shih was an incredibly badass woman.
+Ching Shih was an incredibly badass and inspirational woman.
 Not only was she a female pirate, but she’s also considered the most successful pirate in history.